Palestinian Islamic Jihad: Militant activities

 The Palestinian Islamic Jihad pledges that armed resistance will continue as long as Israel maintains the occupation and conducts military operations against Palestinians.
 Nonetheless, it states "the decision to end resistance belongs to that of the people".
 PIJ has employed suicide bombing as a tactic in realization that Palestinian military capabilities are outmatched by Israeli sophisticated weaponry.
-It's objectives are to "maximum[ize] amount of loss to the Israeli military".
+Its objectives are to "maximum[ize] amount of loss to the Israeli military".
 PIJ states that their policy is that targeting innocent civilians is prohibited.
 However, it allows for targeting Israeli civilians in response to Israeli targeting of Palestinian civilians.
 Nevertheless, PIJ states that in such scenarios they prioritize targeting the Israeli military over targeting civilians.
 Finally, PIJ states they reject any use of force against non-Israelis.
 PIJ has also deployed its own rocket, similar to the Qassam rocket used by Hamas, called the al-Quds rocket.